 “By the time the weekend is over, we expect to have ordered more than 10,000 bagels and more than 10,000 pounds of ice, and rented more than 12,000 tables and chairs.
 And our dedicated shuttles will have made 275 loops around campus,” Bushlow said.

 “The town-gown benefits are mutual,” she added.
 “Without the support and talent of the Ithaca community, Cornell could not dream of hosting an event of this magnitude.
 We are grateful.”

 Reunion beyond the Hill

 To share the Reunion experience with Cornellians across the country and around the world, several key events will be live-streamed and recorded for posterity.

-"We know everyone won't be able to come back to Ithaca, so we wanted to bring Reunion to our alumni, wherever they may be," Bushlow said.
+“We know that not everyone can come back to Ithaca, so we wanted to bring Reunion to our alumni, wherever they may be,” Bushlow said.

 She and her team also help implement “non-Reunion reunions.”
 Coordinated by volunteers in cities around the world, this year’s events will be held in Seattle, Chicago, Denver, Boston, Washington, DC, New York City, and London.